rharter/hashnote-issues/README.md

-hashnote-issues
+Hashnote Issues
 ===============

-Issue tracking for hashnote
+This is just a repo for issue tracking for Hashnote.